NevTrace-org/Easy-Connect/README.md

 - **Jorge Ordovás (Product and Business Development / Marketing and Communications):**
   - Information Technology professional with 25 years of experience in the development of products and services in many different sectors (telecommunications, payments, security, eHealth, energy, cloud, blockchain, web3).
-  - Working in Blockchain consulting and development of projects based on blockchain technologies since 2015 at [Nevtrace](https://nevtrace.com), the first Blockchain lab in Spain.
+  - Working in Blockchain consulting and development of projects based on blockchain technologies since 2015 when he cofounded [Nevtrace](https://nevtrace.com), the first Blockchain lab in Spain.
   - Senior manager working in Blockchain and Web3 product and business development since 2018 at [Telefonica](https://metaverso.telefonica.com/en/welcome-to-metaverse).
   - **LinkedIn (+10,000 followers):** [Jorge Ordovas](https://www.linkedin.com/in/jorgeordovas/)
   - **X (+6,000 followers):** [@joobid](https://x.com/joobid) and [@nevtrace](https://x.com/nevtrace)